What is a Dissertation Literature Review?

 The ease with which such alerts can be set-up can be a mixed blessing.
 If you’re not focused in your search terms and keywords, you will continue to be bombarded with new links on a daily or even hourly basis.
 That can be very distracting when you’re trying to write your data analysis or conclusions and recommendations for future research.
 It is important to stay current in the literature, but not at the cost of poor analysis of your data.

-Remember, the literature review is about demonstrating your mastery of the material to the extent that you are the logical expert to pursue the research you are proposing.
+Remember, the literature review for dissertation is about demonstrating your mastery of the material to the extent that you are the logical expert to pursue the research you are proposing.
 That is done based on quality of material and the analysis of that material.
 It’s not about reading every piece of research you can lay your hand on.